sefisher/HeyRickover/2 Creating your own hot-word sound files/README.md

 my_aws_secret_key_for_polly

 ==RUNNING==
-(Notes for Steve's Pc)
+(Notes for my Pc)
-Open an ubuntu terminal.
+Open an Ubuntu terminal.
 cd ai (will take you to /mnt/e/AI-fishyDIYProjects) cd sounds

 ==COMMANDS==
 "aws polly describe-voices > voices.json"     --> this will use AWS polly to get a list of voices
-                                         (makeRickover.py will filter to those that do english)
+                                         (makeRickover.py will filter these voices down to those that speak English)

 "py makeRickover.py"                          --> this will use AWS polly via CLI to generate the word
 					 "rickover" said with ever voice 7 times with random pitch, speed, and volume.